microsoft/powerapps-tools/Apps/Security Risk Assessment/readme.md

 - The second pane summarizes the privileges by Table name if they belong to a table or as a individual privilege.
 - The third pane shows the privileges that are assigned to the role and
 - The fourth pane displays all privileges.
 A + icon is enabled next to a privilege if its not already assigned to the role.
 As you scroll down more rows get loaded based on the delegation used with Common Dataverse.
-- #5 in screenshot shows a filter text box that will filter in both #3 and #4.
+- #5 in screen shot shows a filter text box that will filter in both #3 and #4.
 If a selection is made from #2 the value gets populated in this filter text field to show the privileges with that text
 - #6 is summary of numbers across the various panes.

     Upon selecting one of the values, the text is set for filtering privileges in both assigned and unassigned panes.
 In the below example even though Connection Reference is a separate table it shows up as unassigned since it matches by the name activity.